Welcome and How to Register

 These rules aim to provide a fun, positive, fair and safe environment for everyone while providing Players with an opportunity to learn important life skills, including boundaries, teamwork and respect.

-- All teenagers from ages 12 to 18 years are welcome to join Midnight Basketball.
+- Everyone aged 12 to 18 years is welcome to join Midnight Basketball.

 - Intend to play every week for the Tournament.